TxDOT/python/README.md

 System Requirements
 - **Windows Only**
-- **ArcGIS 10.***
+- **ArcGIS 10.2**
-- **Python 2.6(or greater)**
+- **Python 2.7**

 ----------

 ***Scripts and Modules are also available for use on an "as is" basis.
-Depandencies are property of their creators, not TxDOT or TPP.
-Offical licence will be attached soon and should be considered valid for all files and revisions.***
+Dependencies are property of their creators, not TxDOT or TPP.
+Official license will be attached soon and should be considered valid for all files and revisions.***

-Updated October 9, 2013
+Updated March 10th, 2015